Variances and Appeals

 - Proposed variance and preliminary site plan (including detailed measurements)

-Upon acceptance by the Development Services Department of the completed application, the variance request will be placed on the next available Zoning Board of Appeals agenda.
+2. Zoning Board of Appeals Public Hearing and Meeting: Upon acceptance by the Development Services Department of the completed application, the variance request will be placed on the next available Zoning Board of Appeals agenda.
 The Zoning Board of Appeals holds a public hearing on a scheduled date, typically the second Tuesday of the month.
-The Zoning Board of Appeals considers the request based on the findings of fact and the variance criteria, and makes a decision to approve or deny the request.
-In some situations, the Board may approve the request if a lesser variance is acceptable to the Board and agreeable to the applicant.
-Unlike the City Plan Commission, the Zoning Board of Appeals’ decisions are final.
+The Zoning Board of Appeals considers the request based on the findings of fact and the variance criteria, and decides to approve or deny the request.

-For more information regarding variance requests, please contact the Associate Planner (Zoning Administrator) at 715-486-2077.
+Contact Information: For more information regarding variance and appeals requests, please contact the Associate Planner - Zoning Administrator.